co-up/co-up.de/rent-office.md

 </h1>

 <p>
-  <span class="ttu">This offer is not available anymore</span> – We found great new tenants for our third floor office!
+  <span class="ttu">This offer is no longer available</span> – we found great new tenants for our third floor office!
 Thanks to everyone who shared this post and spread the word.
 </p>

 <p>